0cjs/hwdev/kp25tk/README.md

 -----------

-This 25-key 5×5 keyboard is similar to that on the [NEC TK-85]. with the following features:
+This 25-key 5×5 keyboard is similar to that on the [NEC TK-85]. with the following features.

-- Power:
-  - +5V Vcc, GND
+* Power: +5V Vcc and GND from host system
-- Matrix:
+* Matrix:
   - 3 row select input: ground one row to select
   - 8 row column output: rows pulled up to Vcc and pulled down by switch
   - 4×4 layout for hex digits `0` to `F`
   - 4 keys at the top and 4 keys at the right for commands
-- 3 independent debounced switches:
+* 3 independent debounced switches:
   - All 3 provide positive and negative logic outputs
   - 1 key at upper right hand corner of switch array for NMI interrupt
   - 1 tactile switch for RESET